-iRevolution has received over 1.2 million hits and been cited by the New York Times (NYT), CNN, Huffington Post, UK Guardian, Al-Jazeera, Wired, Slate, Fast Company, TechPresident, World Bank, United Nations, Red Cross, National Geographic, Nature, Scientific American, New Scientist and others.
+iRevolution has received over 1.4 million hits and been cited by the New York Times (NYT), Washington Post, CNN, Huffington Post, UK Guardian, Al-Jazeera, Wired, Slate, Fast Company, World Bank, United Nations, Red Cross, National Geographic, Nature, Scientific American, New Scientist and others.

 Topics frequently addressed on this blog include: